hannesdatta/course-odcm/content/docs/course/modules/module6/_index.md

 ---
 weight: 60
-title: Week 6) Lab week + documentation
+title: Week 6) Lab week
-description: D...
+description: Work on your projects, with a focus on preprocessing, validating, and documenting your data.
 bookCollapseSection: true
 ---

-# Module 4: Data Management and Deployment in Production
+# Week 6) Lab week

 ## Feedback labs
 - Live coding and team viewer sessions for feedback